How to Find Your Competitors’ Keywords

 4. KeywordSpy

-KeywordSpy continues to grow in popularity thanks to its straightforward approach, accurate data, and easy to understand interface.
+KeywordSpy continues to grow in popularity thanks to its straightforward approach, accurate data, and easy-to-understand interface.

 Once you run a search, the tool provides data on keywords, other competitors, PPC statistics, and organic campaign strategies (to name a few).